apimediaru/SuperBoxSelect/README.md

 It has two great advantages over the default `Listbox` / `Resource List` template variable types:
 - Select more than one item (i.e. resource)
-- AJAX based list (works fast with a lot of selectable items by pagination)
+- Ajax based list (works fast with a lot of selectable items by pagination)

 ### Authors

 - Benjamin Vauchel <benjamin.vauchel@gmail.com> (until version 1.0.1-pl2)
 - Thomas Jakobi <thomas.jakobi@partout.info> (since version 2.0.0)

+### Translation

+The project could be translated on https://crowdin.com/project/superboxselect